Written & Medically Reviewed by Kari Natwick, RDN, LD, IFNCP

 Kelp is truly one of the world’s most nutritious foods and eating more kelp is one of the things you can do to support your health, prevent disease, and feel better!

 When you eat kelp, you are ensuring an adequate intake of vitamins, minerals, and other compounds that support thyroid function, gut health, heart health, brain health, and weight management.

-At Barnacle Foods, we want to support you in making nutritious food choices.
 We offer a delicious and innovative line of products that make the healthy choice, the easy choice.
 Try our salsas, hot sauces, pickles, and seasonings to become a healthier you!

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.